awsdocs/amazon-s3-userguide/doc_source/ways-to-add-notification-config-to-bucket.md

 1. Subscribe to the topic\.
 For this exercise, use email as the communications protocol\.
 For instructions, see [Subscribing to an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-subscribe-endpoint-to-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.

-   You will get email requesting you to confirm your subscription to the topic\.
+   You get an email requesting you to confirm your subscription to the topic\.
 Confirm the subscription\.

 1. Replace the access policy attached to the topic with the following policy\.
-You must update the policy by providing your SNS topic ARN, bucket name, and bucket owner's account ID\.
+In it, provide your SNS topic ARN, bucket name, and bucket owner's account ID\.

    ```
    {
        "Version": "2012-10-17",
        "Id": "example-ID",
        "Statement": [
            {
-      "Sid": "example-statement-ID",
+               "Sid": "Example SNS topic policy",
                "Effect": "Allow",
                "Principal": {
                    "Service": "s3.amazonaws.com"
                },
                "Action": [
                    "SNS:Publish"
                ],
                "Resource": "SNS-topic-ARN",
                "Condition": {
+                   "ArnLike": {
-         "ArnLike": { "aws:SourceArn": "arn:aws:s3:*:*:bucket-name" },
+                       "aws:SourceArn": "arn:aws:s3:*:*:bucket-name"
+                   },
+                   "StringEquals": {
-         "StringEquals": { "aws:SourceAccount": "bucket-owner-account-id" }
+                       "aws:SourceAccount": "bucket-owner-account-id"
+                   }
                }
            }
        ]
    }
    ```